arangodb/arangodb/README.md

 * Schema-free schemata let you combine the space efficiency of MySQL with the performance power of NoSQL
 * Use ArangoDB as an application server and fuse your application and database together for maximal throughput
-* JavaScript for all: no language zoo, use just one language from your browser to your back-end
+* JavaScript for all: no language zoo, you can use one language from your browser to your back-end
 * ArangoDB is multi-threaded – exploit the power of all your cores
 * Flexible data modeling: model your data as combination of key-value pairs, documents or graphs – perfect for social relations
 * Free index choice: use the correct index for your problem, be it a skip list or a n-gram search